GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ## Managing your environment

 You can use [environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables) to control the Nextflow runtime and the underlying Java virtual machine.
 These variables can be exported before running a workflow and will be interpreted by Nextflow.
 For most users, Nextflow will work without setting any environment variables.
-However, to improve reproducibility and to optimise your resources, you will benefit from establishing environmental variables.
+However, to improve reproducibility and to optimise your resources, you will benefit from establishing some environmental variables.

 For example, for consistency, it is good practice to pin the version of Nextflow you are using with the `NXF_VER` variable: